hope begins here.

 Assisted Hatching

 Hatching out of the zona pellucida is required in order for the embryo to make contact with the recipient's uterine lining and begin the process of implantation.
 Usually, the embryo breaks through the zona on its own.
 But in some cases, assisting the hatching process can be helpful.
 If assisted hatching is warranted, an opening is created in the zona pellucida to facilitate hatching.
-This opening is created by using a laser, and the process is done on day 3 of development ideally when the embryo is at the cleavage stage.
+This opening is created by using a laser.

 Vitrification